The set of works Scope consists of photo-based works, a readymade-based installations, and a video essay.

 Video work Stream (2014)brings up dialogue between exterior and interior as well as movement and stagnation.
-Sections related to the sea, airports and to the other public transports visualizes movement and wistfullness of universe while on the other hand the character is inside “doing nothing”.
+Sections related to the sea, airports and to the other public transports visualizes movement while on the other hand the protagonist is inside “doing nothing”.
 Video is often repeated mechanically and passing of time is disturbed.

 Senses of a Blind (2013) is photograph projection in which photos fades in and out and sometimes they are blinking faster.
 The work deals with thematics of seeing, hiding and appearance – and the relation in-between human and animal in dark landscapes and places.
 Sound consist of field recordings.

 Always (2009-2011) is collection of 12 photograph diptychs.